 Kids’ rooms have the potential to go beyond a mismatched, catch-all space for toys and a place for slumber.
 With the right design techniques and materials, you can curate a room or nursery to have a playful, creative and sophisticated decor theme.
+It is always a good idea to have non-glass coverings for your children’s ceiling lights.
+This way you do not have to worry about them getting broken and causing injury.
 The most important thing is that you keep the theme consistent within all elements of the room.
 Here are some current trends in kids’ rooms and tips on how to incorporate them into your decor:

 The color scheme of the room will influence the overall tone and style, which is why it is the first step in designing a room.
 Generally, kids’ rooms are infused with soft colors meant to create a soothing space that aids sleep.
 In the past, parents have gone with pastels that keep the room light and airy without being too monotone.
 The current trends stray from outdated pastels and embrace monotone shades as well as richer hues including, light grey, olive green, pewter blue, dusty rose, and beige.
 The colors within the room should be multi-dimensional with pops of vibrant tones that instill an element of playfulness.
 When you choose your colors, utilize color-matching resources like Pantone’s color guides.

 Wallpaper and Wall Art